oda-hub/code-of-conduct-for-developers/README.md

 * maintainers will **efficiently coordinate agree with other maintainers** to act as quickly as a single responsible maintainer would.
 If not achievable, and not resolved to the detriment of development, maintainer collective must be  revised
 * if different maintainers have irreconcilable differences but want to continue maintaining, they **should produce their own forks**, possibly in the oda-hub organization

-> to summarize, function of the maintainer is to have a vision of the component development, be able to peacefully align this vision with other maintainers, and be kind to contributors
+> to summarize, function of the maintainer is to have a vision of the component development, be able to peacefully align this vision with other maintainers, and be kind and thankful to contributors.

 ## FAQ